Dr. Kaitlyn Wilbur Smith

-Dr. Wilbur graduated with honors from Trinity College in Hartford, CT, where she received a Bachelor of Science in psychology.
-After a year of teaching students with autism spectrum disorders at the May Institute in Randolph, MA, she went on to complete a Master of Arts in general psychology at the New School for Social Research in New York, NY.
-While in New York, Dr. Wilbur also worked as a research assistant in the Program for Anxiety and Traumatic Stress Studies at Weill Medical College of Cornell University.
-She then continued her graduate studies at the University of Hartford in West Hartford, CT, where she earned a Master of Arts in clinical practices and a Doctorate of Psychology, with a specialization in children and adolescents.
-Throughout graduate school, Dr. Wilbur received clinical training at the UMass Medical School Adolescent Continuing Care Units/Worcester Recovery Center, Connecticut Pediatric Neuropsychology Associates, and Connecticut Children’s Medical Center School.
+Dr. Smith graduated with honors from Trinity College in Hartford, CT where she received a Bachelor of Science in psychology.
+After a year of teaching students with autism spectrum disorders at the May Institute in Randolph, MA, she went on to complete a Master of Arts in general psychology at The New School for Social Research in New York, NY.
+While in New York, Dr. Smith worked as a research assistant in the Program for Anxiety and Traumatic Stress Studies (PATSS) at Weill Medical College of Cornell University.
+She then continued her graduate studies at the University of Hartford in West Hartford, CT, where she earned a Master of Arts in clinical practices and a Doctorate of Psychology.
+For her dissertation, Dr. Smith investigated mindset and the ability to delay gratification in children and their mothers.
+She continues to be interested in clinical research.

 Dr. Smith completed her postdoctoral fellowship here at BCSC where she received intensive clinical training and supervision in DBT, CBT, and PCIT.
 Prior to her fellowship, she completed an APA-accredited predoctoral internship at Franciscan Children’s in Brighton, MA.
 There, she primarily worked in the community based acute treatment (CBAT) program, an intensive, short-term residential unit for youth aged 4-14.